Can Seasonal Allergies Spike Blood Sugar?

 Some are more likely to indulge in sugary or carbohydrate-rich foods as a way to comfort.
 This only serves to worsen glycemic control and should be avoided.
 I recommend reaching for the following foods:

-• Berries such as blueberries that contain vitamin K1, vitamin C, and flavonoids12.
+• Berries such as blueberries that contain vitamin K1, vitamin C, and flavonoids.

-• Ginger has proven antioxidative and anti-inflammatory phytochemical properties13.
+• Ginger has proven antioxidative and anti-inflammatory phytochemical properties.

-• Grab foods high in protein, moderate in fat, and low in sugar, to follow a ketogenic diet14.
+• Grab foods high in protein, moderate in fat, and low in sugar to follow a ketogenic diet.

-• Foods high in Vitamin C, such as citrus fruits8.
+• Foods high in Vitamin C, such as citrus fruits.

-Refresh your respiratory allergy panel—As we age, our sensitivity to various pollens can change.
-I recommend that patients have a thorough respiratory allergy panel repeated every 5 - 10 years if they have ongoing moderate to severe reactions to seasonal allergies.
+• Refresh Your Respiratory Allergy Panel: As we age, our sensitivity to various pollens can change.
+I recommend that patients have a thorough respiratory allergy panel repeated every 5 to 10 years if they have ongoing moderate to severe reactions to seasonal allergies.
 If possible, try to avoid these exposures.

-Depending on the time of year, and the pollen load in the air, you may not require medication year round.
-Medications usually take a few days before they kick in, and must be taken everyday to see the maximum benefit.
-Frequently missing doses and taking it inconsistently is like trying to stop the spinning inflammation merry-go-round half heartedly.
+Depending on the time of year and the pollen load in the air, you may not require medication year-round.
+Medications usually take a few days before they kick in and must be taken every day to see the maximum benefit.
+Frequently missing doses and taking them inconsistently is like trying to stop the spinning inflammation merry-go-round half-heartedly.

 Conclusion